 To download Sygic, you need to purchase it from the App Store/Google Play, which you should do when connected to the Internet via Wifi as the Sygic app is very large indeed.

 When choosing which Sygic app to buy from the iOS App Store, you have a choice of which map coverage you need.
 Note that the maps for all the countries covered aren’t downloaded at the same time as the app – you have to launch the app and download the ones you need – the maps themselves take additional space and in order to conserve space on your phone, you should only install the necessary ones (this is where you start cursing the decision to buy the 16GB phone!)

 The Sygic Europe app is the best value.
 It’s only a few dollars more than the Central Europe edition and includes more of Croatia’s neighbours to the east, as well as all of Western Europe.

 You could also add on a one-month traffic subscription for a small extra payment which means you’ll know about temporary road closures and roadworks.

 For Android, you can download the app for free then buy an in-app purchase of the map pack you need.

-If you’ve got a data plan, or are using a local SIM (we offer a local SIM to our guests in place of basic mobile phone to use while they travel) then you might prefer one of the online options.
-Waze just fine throughout most of the countries we cover, as do Google Maps and Apple Maps.
+If you’ve got a (generous) data plan, or are using a local SIM (we offer a local SIM to our guests in place of a basic mobile phone to use while they travel) then you might prefer one of the online options.
+Waze works just fine throughout most of the countries we cover, including Croatia and Slovenia, as do Google Maps and Apple Maps.

 If you’re using your smartphone for GPS there are a couple of things to remember: